tevaughan/how-to-program/how-to-program.md

 [^other-free]: Such as the Linux kernel.

 In the early days of computing, every device allowed for advanced usage.
-As computing has evolved through history, ever more software has come to reside permanently in the device.
+As computing has evolved through history, ever more software resides permanently in the device.
 Before 1980 or so, the typical user of a computer was an advanced user; a common user's needs could be met only if he wrote his own program.
 By the middle of the 1980s, when Apple Computer introduced the Macintosh, the basic, non-programming use of computing devices was growing rapidly more common.
 Since the early 1990s, when Microsoft introduced a popular, standard GUI (Microsoft Windows 3.1) for open-architecture personal computers, the typical computer user has had only basic knowledge of how to use a computer.
-The typical device today is purchased already loaded with all of the software that the user needs, but advanced usage can be difficult or expensive.
+Out of the box, a device purchased today is already loaded with all of the software that the basic user needs, but advanced usage can be difficult or expensive.
 The most convenient approach to enable advanced usage is often to install software from the FSF.

 ## The Content of the Present Book

 In what follows, the reader will learn about the advanced usage of a computer.
 I begin by describing how a computer works.
-Then I introduce some free tools that, taken together, enable one to write new software.
-After I introduce the suite of tools, I focus on a compiled language (though it is C and not FORTRAN).
+Then I introduce some free tools that, taken together, enable one to write new software in a Unix-like system.
+After I introduce the suite of tools, I focus on a compiled language (C, not FORTRAN).
 A compiled language gives great control and speed while allowing a program to be portable from one device to the next.
 I also introduce a scripting language, Ruby.
 Like a compiled language, a scripting language